NeuralLabeling: A versatile toolset for labeling vision datasets using Neural Radiance Fields: METHODOLOGY

 \subsection{Implementation details}

-Because our labeling functionality is specialized, we implemented \emph{NeuralLabeling} as a fork of \emph{instant-ngp} instead of merging our changes into the main project. \emph{instant-ngp} allows for parallel training and rendering, and with our fork also for labeling.
+Because our labeling functionality is specialized, we implemented \emph{NeuralLabeling} as a fork of \emph{instant-ngp}~\cite{muller2022} instead of merging our changes into the main project. \emph{instant-ngp} allows for parallel training and rendering, and with our fork also for labeling.
 Rendering of geometry extracted using marching cubes and rendering of (re)inserted meshes is implemented using OpenGL.
-In the bounding-box-based pipeline, we support real time geometry previews from NeRF.
-Rendering of overlay effects such as 2D and 3D bounding boxes is implemented using ImGui~\cite{ImGui}.
-Manipulating objects (translation, rotation, scaling) is implemented using ImGuizmo~\cite{ImGuizmo}.
+In the bounding-box-based pipeline, we support real-time geometry previews from NeRF.
+Rendering of overlay effects such as 2D and 3D bounding boxes is implemented using ImGui\footnote{Online: \url{https://github.com/ocornut/imgui}}.
+Manipulating objects (translation, rotation, scaling) is implemented using ImGuizmo\footnote{Online: \url{https://github.com/CedricGuillemet/ImGuizmo}}.
 We implemented an accelerated algorithm for object alignment, using multi-threading and CUDA kernels.
-NeRF to mesh occlusions are handled by comparing the estimated depth of rays traced in the NeRF rendering with the depth of the fragments of the rendered meshes.
-We integrate improved transparent object depth estimation via Dex-NeRF~\cite{ichnowski2021a,instantdexnerf}.
+NeRF-to-mesh occlusions are handled by comparing estimated depth of rays traced in the NeRF rendering with depth of the rendered meshes fragments.
+We integrate improved transparent object depth estimation via Dex-NeRF~\cite{ichnowski2021a}.
 We enable scripting of \emph{NeuralLabeling} through Python bindings, which is useful for automated dataset generation.
-We also contributed changes to the original \emph{instant-ngp} project that were merged into it: \begin{itemize} \item Navigating between training views using First, Previous, Next, Last buttons and corresponding key bindings \{, [, ], \}, useful for labeling a scene. \item A button for adding training views to the camera path, useful for creating demonstration videos. \item A modification to the COLMAP to NeRF script to use multiple camera intrinsics if available, which is useful when recording a scene with multiple camera models. \end{itemize}